 Some locations are naturally more expensive than others.
 Usually, big cities are expected to have higher rental rates compared to smaller cities.

 The economic state of the location also affects its rental market.
-This is because a place with a good economy attracts new residents.
-And new residents need a place to live in, increasing demand and rent prices for rentals.
+This is because a place with a good economy attracts new tenants.
+And new tenants need a place to live in, increasing demand and rent rates for the units.

 Demand for rentals

 Rental rates will generally depend on the market demands.
-When the demand is high, rental prices will ultimately shoot up as well.
-On the other hand, when the demand is low, it’s important to know how to adjust your pricing too.
-The right rental rates are adjustable depending on the demand for rentals.
+When the demand is high, rent prices will ultimately shoot up as well.
+On the other hand, when the demand is low, it’s important to know how to adjust your rate too.
+The right rental rates are adjustable depending on the demand.

 Amenities

-The amenities that you provide to your tenants can help increase the value of your rental property.
-Clearly, the more useful amenities you provide, the higher the rent you can charge.
+The amenities that you provide to your tenants can help increase the value of your rent unit.
+Clearly, the more useful amenities you provide to your tenants, the higher the rent you can charge.
 This is the reason many landlords perform certain home improvements and renovations to their properties before listing them on the market.

 How to Set the Right Price for Your Rental Home